jainritikaa/jainritikaa/README.md

 - 🌱 I’m currently learning *Backend Development*

 - 👯 I’m looking to collaborate on *FrontEnd Projects and Webapps*
--  💬 Ask me about *Front-End, Design &*
+-  💬 Ask me about *Front-End Development*
 - 📫 How to reach me *jainritikaa05@gmail.com*
 - ⚡ Fun fact *I am not funny :>*